Biotechnology Principles and Processes Class 12 Notes

 Tools to perform genetic engineering Recombinant DNA are (i) Restriction enzymes (ii) Polymerase enzymes

 (iii) Ligases (iv) Vectors (v) a healthy host organism

 Stanley Cohen and Herbert Boyer extracted the antibiotic resistance gene in 1972 by removing a fragment of DNA from a Salmonella typhimurium plasmid (autonomously reproducing circular extra-chromosomal DNA).
 The discovery of so-called molecular scissors–restriction enzymes–made it feasible to cut DNA at specified spots.
 The plasmid DNA was then joined to the snipped fragment of DNA.
 This plasmid DNA serve as vectors for the DNA connected to them.

-As per the syllabus of biotechnology principles and processes class 12 notes, Restriction enzymes are members of the nuclease enzyme family.
+Restriction enzymes are members of the nuclease enzyme family.

 There are two kinds of nucleases:

 Exonucleases:- They take nucleotides out of the ends.